ThomasObenaus/writing/2018-12/COS Setup/README.md

 ![FabioDeployed](FabioDeployed.png)

+In the image above, fabio running as nomad system job is shown.
+Thus the deployment was successful.

-## Deploy a sample service
+## Deploy a Sample Service

-Also part of the [COS project](https://github.com/MatthiasScholz/cos) at github is a nomad job description for deploying the ping-service.
+Also part of the [COS project](https://github.com/MatthiasScholz/cos) at github is a nomad job description for deploying a sample service, the ping-service.

 The ping-service is a simple service for testing purposes.
 When you send a request to it's endpoint, the service tries to forward this request to other instances of the ping-service.
-This is done for a defined number of hops/ "pings".
-For each hop a ping is added to the response.
-The last receiver in the chain stops forwarding and adds a "pong" to the concatenated message of pings.
+This is done for a defined number of hops or "pings".
+For each hop a "ping" is added to the response.
+The last receiver in the chain stops forwarding and adds a "pong" to concatenated message list.

 So now lets deploy the ping-service and send a request against it.
-By calling `nomad run ~/medium-cos/cos/examples/jobs/ping_service.nomad` the four instances of the ping-service will be deployed to the COS.
+By calling `nomad run ~/medium-cos/cos/examples/jobs/ping_service.nomad` four instances of the ping-service will be deployed to the COS.
 Looking at consul one can see that beside, consul, nomad, nomad-clients and fabio also the ping-service is automatically registered by nomad.
 Thus the four deployed ping-service instances can be found via service discovery.

-Each instance of the service runs in one of the four data centers of the COS.
-In public-services, private-services, content-connector or backoffice data center.
+Each instance of the service runs in one of the four data centers of the COS, in public-services, private-services, content-connector or backoffice data center.
 More details about the available data centers can be found at [COS Architecture](https://github.com/MatthiasScholz/cos/blob/master/README.md).

 ![ConsulUI](ConsulUI.png)

-One side note here as you can see in the picture above is the tag `urlprefix-/ping` which was added for the ping-service.
-This tag is needed to tell fabio to which service he should route all requests that hit the end-point `/ping`.
-More details about this can be found at [Fabio Quickstart](https://fabiolb.net/quickstart/).
+Side note: As you can see in the image above, the tag `urlprefix-/ping` was added for the ping-service.
+This tag is needed to tell fabio to which service he should route all requests that hit the endpoint `/ping`.
+More details about this can be found at [fabio quickstart](https://fabiolb.net/quickstart/).

-To test if the ping-service was deployed correctly, if he can find the other instances using the consul catalogue API and if fabio is able to route a request to a ping-service instance you just have to send a GET request against the `/ping` end-point.
+To test if the ping-service was deployed correctly, if he can find the other instances using the consul catalogue API and if fabio is able to route a request to a ping-service instance, you just have to send a GET request against the `/ping` endpoint.

 ```bash
 # Obtain DNS name of the ingress ALB